vinaydhegde/testdriven-site/_posts/2017-06-27-01-part4-react-flash-messages.markdown

 }
 ```

 Run the tests again.

+> Is there any way to mock the wait time so that the test doesn't *actually* take an extra four seconds to run?

 Did you notice that the next set of expects passed - `assert flash message is removed when a new message is flashed`?
 To get the last set to pass, add a `setTimeout` to `createMessage()`:

 ```javascript